Teaching Experience

 FDTD Application (on the front page)

-A demonstration to teach the complex ideas behind electromagnetic simulations, which often take hours to run, this real time interactive approximation allows students to see how the simulation runs in realtime.
+A demonstration to teach the complex ideas behind electromagnetic simulations, which often take hours to run, this real time interactive approximation allows students to see how the simulation runs in real time.
 The students will have access to the code for their own explorations.

 In progress: The below table will be formatted using proper HTML to reflect the sample above